mu574rd/RepData_PeerAssessment1/PA1_template.md

-The following is a histogram of the total number of steps per day using imputed values for missing values.
+The following histogram represents the total number of steps per day using the missing values.

 ```r
 new.totals <- tapply(new.data$steps, new.data$date, FUN=sum)